Emerging Health Policy Research Conference

 Wednesday, 13 July 2016 - University of Sydney

 Charles Perkins Centre Research and Education Hub, Building D17, Johns Hopkins Drive, The University of Sydney

-The conference will showcase the work in progress of current masters, doctoral and early career research workers, as well as those new to the field of health policy research.
+The 2016 conference showcased the work in progress of current masters, doctoral and early career research workers, as well as those new to the field of health policy research.

 Evidence and Influence- survival tucker for effective preventive health policy action

 Influencing policy decisions towards effective preventive health actions requires three main types of evidence: identification of the problem (should something be done?); identification of priority areas for intervention (what should be done?); and identification of the context and design of interventions (how should something be done?).
 But closing the evidence-policy gap also requires an understanding, and harnessing, of political and policy decision-making processes.
 Forensic evaluation of implemented policy actions and opportunity costs is also critical to inform future policy cycles (what worked and why- what didn¹t work and why not?).
 Drawing from real life examples, this presentation will provide practical sustenance to help build capacity and resilience in our collective research work to improve population health policy in Australia and beyond.

 Presented by Professor Amanda Lee